Tyler Skaggs: Death

-The Tarrant County Medical Examiner began conducting an autopsy on July 2 and estimated that it would determine a cause of death within three months.
-On August 30, the Medical Examiner announced that the autopsy had uncovered a mix of fentanyl, oxycodone, and alcohol in Skaggs's system, and that he had a blood alcohol level of 0.12.
+The Tarrant County Medical Examiner conducted an autopsy and found a mix of fentanyl, oxycodone, and alcohol in Skaggs's system and that he had a blood alcohol level of 0.12.
 The examination concluded that Skaggs had died of asphyxia after aspirating his own vomit, and his death was ruled an accident.
-The Drug Enforcement Administration (DEA) later determined that fentanyl, a synthetic opioid thirty to fifty times more potent than heroin, was the primary contributor to Skaggs's death, and that he likely would have survived if not for the substance.
+The Drug Enforcement Administration (DEA) later determined that fentanyl, a synthetic opioid 30 to 50 times more potent than heroin, was the primary contributor to Skaggs's death, and that he likely would have survived if not for the substance.

 Memorials

 News of Skaggs's death triggered an outpouring of grief in MLB.
 On July 2, Patrick Corbin of the Washington Nationals, who was drafted in the same round as Skaggs and had been traded with him to Arizona, switched his jersey number to Skaggs's No. 45 for a game against the Miami Marlins.
 Mike Trout and Tommy La Stella, the Angels' two All-Star representatives, also wore No. 45 to honor Skaggs at the 2019 MLB All-Star Game.
 On Players Weekend in 2019 all major league players wore a No. 45 patch on their jerseys.
 Corbin, Ryan Braun, Jesse Chavez, Jack Flaherty, Max Fried, Lucas Giolito, Scott Heineman, Mike Moustakas, and Christian Yelich also wore nicknames that honored Skaggs.
 All the Angels' players wore a No. 45 patch for the rest of the 2019 season.

 On July 6, 2019, Andrew Heaney made his first start since the death of his fellow left-hander and best friend.
 His first pitch against George Springer of the Houston Astros was Skaggs's signature overhand slow curveball, and it went intentionally unchallenged with no swing.
 On July 12, at their first home game after Skaggs's death, every player on the Angels wore his No. 45 jersey.
 His mother, Debbie Hetman, threw the ceremonial first pitch, which Heaney caught.
 Angels pitchers Taylor Cole and Félix Peña combined to throw a no-hitter against the Seattle Mariners, winning 13–0.
 It was the first combined no-hitter in California since July 13, 1991, the day of Skaggs's birth.
 After the game, the players removed their memorial jerseys and laid them on the mound to honor his memory.

 After his death, Skaggs's wife and mother started the Tyler Skaggs Foundation, meant to support childhood athletic programs.
 The MLB Players Trust donated $45,000 to the foundation on July 22, 2019.
 The inaugural Tyler Skaggs Foundation all-star game took place at Jackie Robinson Stadium on July 10, 2021.